xavier-chartrand/qbo1d/README.md

 Two script examples with different forcing configurations are given: one with monochromatic wave forcing "QBO1Dstart_1wave.py", and the other with a wave forcing composed of two pairs of waves "QBO1Dstart_2waves.py".

-I invite future users to modify the model at their will !